 A two-year renovation of the Atrium building in Hartford earned us a Leadership in Energy and Environmental Design silver certification.
-We have 11 such certified buildings across the country.
+We own or lease 19 such certified buildings across the country.

-We also upgraded our water fixtures, which reduced water use per employee by 48 percent.
+We also upgraded our water fixtures at the Hartford campus, which reduced water use per employee by 43 percent.

 We help key suppliers find ways to improve their green business practices.
 We do this with an online sustainability assessment tool that measures a supplier’s engagement and proficiency level in a broad range of business practices that contribute to sustainability.